-- traditional savings contracts where the insurer may offer a capital guarantee plus a share of the investment yield.
+traditional savings contracts where the insurer may offer a capital guarantee plus a share of the investment yield.
 The capital guarantee offered with savings contracts exposes the insurer to a risk in a low interest rate environment.
-The insurer may also commit to paying a guaranteed yield topped up with a share of the investment yield.
-The yield guarantee is for a fixed period.
-These guarantees give rise to financial risks (see section 4.1.1 Risk factors linked to the financial markets and Note 26.4 Risk associated with guaranteed yields on insurance and financial liabilities of the Universal Registration Document).
+These guarantees give rise to financial risks (see section 2.1.1 - Risk factors linked to the financial markets and Note 26.4 - Risk associated with guaranteed yields on insurance and financial liabilities of the Universal Registration Document).
 Most savings contracts include an early surrender option for a contractually fixed amount.
 The policy surrender rate will depend on stock market performance, the performance of contracts being marketed by the competition, policyholder behaviour (e.g., a need to raise cash), customer confidence, and tax-related matters.
 A wave of surrenders could materially impact earnings or even solvency in extreme conditions.
 Traditional savings products are exposed to surrender risk in the event of a sharp and rapid increase in interest rates.
 Traditional savings products are exposed to surrender risk in the event of a sharp and rapid increase in interest rates.
-This would generate unrealised losses, some of which would be recognised directly in equity, thus impacting both earnings and solvency (see section 4.1.1 Interest rate risk of the Universal Registration Document); - unit-linked contracts, where the policyholder bears the financial risk and the insurer's commitment is limited to guaranteeing the liquidity of the underlying assets.
+This would generate unrealised losses, some of which would be recognised directly in equity, thus impacting both earnings and solvency (see section 2.1.1 - Interest rate risk of the Universal Registration Document);

+• unit-linked contracts, where the policyholder bears the financial risk and the insurer's commitment is limited to guaranteeing the liquidity of the underlying assets.
 If the underlying assets cannot be sold on the market, this may result in a loss for the insurer who would have an obligation to settle the amount due to the policyholder (in the event of death, surrender of the policy or otherwise) without being able to finance the payout using the proceeds from the sale of the assets.
-In addition, because the policyholder bears the financial risk, the presentation of the product is governed by detailed rules.
 Lastly, the insurer is also exposed to a financial risk to the extent that a fall in value of the assets held in the unit-linked portfolio reduces the calculation base for the asset loading.
 The various risks have been identified and unit-linked products are subjected to an internal analysis and selection process before being marketed.
-Unit-linked contracts also expose the Group to the surrender risk described above, to the extent that surrenders also reduce the calculation base for the asset loading.
+Unit- linked contracts also expose the Group to the surrender risk described above, to the extent that surrenders also reduce the calculation base for the asset loading.
 For this type of contract, the insurer's commitment is limited to the additional cover provided under the contract, consisting generally of a guaranteed death benefit.
-A bear market combined with higher-than-expected losses could severely hit earnings on savings products.
+A bear market combined with higher- than- expected losses could severely hit earnings on savings products.